 “Although IT will play an important role in driving digital transformation strategy, the work of implementing and adapting to the massive changes that go along with digital transformation falls to everyone.
 For this reason, digital transformation is a people issue.”The Enterprisers Project

-Confusing digital transformation with technology often means that executives will start pursuing new technologies while losing sight of what the end objective for transformation was.
+Confusing digital transformation with technology often means that executives will pursue new technologies while losing sight of what the end objective for transformation was.

-This leads to costly and time-consuming chase of technologies that sounds promising without any substantiated return on investment.
+This leads to a costly and time-consuming chase of technologies that sounds promising with no substantiated return on investment.

 Conversations on digital transformation should always keep in mind the improved customer outcomes or the new business efficiencies or models being pursued.